 I know how it is because I’ve been there!
-You’ve probably been all over the Internet looking for proofreading work.
+You’ve probably been all over the internet looking for proofreading work.
 Or maybe (hopefully!) you got lucky and found this website first.
 Whichever situation you may be in, you’re here now looking for a way to change your career path and start earning what you’re worth.

 Proofreading transcripts rocks because…

-1) You’re paid per page!
-The #1 difference in proofreading transcripts vs. proofreading website copy, college theses, term papers, journals, etc. is how you are paid.
-Court reporters are paid per page, and so are you.
-You get to set your rate (we’ll go over rates later).
+One of the big differences in proofreading transcripts vs. general proofreading is how you are paid.
+Court reporters are paid per page, and so are you — it’s that simple!
 The amount you earn is directly affected by how focused you are, how efficient you are, and how quickly you turn work around.

 For example: I receive two transcripts, each about 100 pages in length.
 I bill $0.40/page on each job.
 When I read Job A, I have laser-sharp focus and I’m done in an hour.
 How much did I earn? $40.
 But, when I read Job B, I’m hungry, have already read 300 pages that day, and have gotten distracted by my husband arriving home from work.
 It takes me 2.5 hours to read the same work.
 How much do I earn? $40.
 But what’s my hourly rate? $16.

 Not to mention, when you’re distracted, not only does it take you longer, your brain isn’t as engaged in the work as it may be if you were more focused and reading faster.
 One might think you would miss more errors if you read faster, but the truth is, you can read slowly and be thinking about three other things and miss a lot more errors than if you had precision focus and read very quickly.